 Are there exceptions to the credit requirement?

 No, we cannot make exceptions.
-If you are an emerging filmmaker and have a project in development, you are eligible to apply to the development fund in September.
+If you are an emerging filmmaker and have a project in development, you are eligible to apply to the development fund.

 Can I submit multiple projects?

 No, each applicant can only submit one project.